gsoft-inc/wl-web-configs/docs/stylelint/setup-polyrepo.md

 ## 7. Customize configuration

 New projects shouldn't have to customize the default configurations offered by this library.
-However, if you are in the process of **migrating** an existing project to use this library or encountering a challenging situation, refer to the [custom configuration](custom-configuration.md) page to understand how to override or extend the default configurations, remember, **no locked in** :heart::v:
+However, if you are in the process of **migrating** an existing project to use this library or encountering a challenging situation, refer to the [custom configuration](custom-configuration.md) page to understand how to override or extend the default configurations, remember, **no locked in** :heart::v:.

 ## 8. Try it :rocket: